 Neighbor spoofing is the application of VoIP services to create a local area code, and then using that number to spam call others who have the same area code.
 For Virginia residents, that could mean getting a phone call from a 540 or 434 number, when in reality, the individual making the call is located far outside of Central Virginia.

 Cybercriminals utilize this method as a form of psychological manipulation.
-The idea is that you’re more likely to pick up the phone if the area code is familiar.
+The idea is that you’re more likely to pick up the phone if the area code or even the name is familiar.
 And given the many reasons why someone might get a call from a local number that’s not saved in our contact list (doctor’s office, car mechanic, kid’s school, etc.), it’s easy to see why this scheme not only works, but is now the most common type of phone spam Virginians and other US consumers receive.

 Scam callers now often spoof real numbers owned by individuals who may not realize their number is being used as part of a scam.
 From a technical standpoint, all it takes is the right computer software for spam callers to insert themselves into a network with a spoofed number, or by using technology that allows the caller to trick your device’s caller ID into thinking it’s receiving a call from a different name and phone number.
 At that point, you have no way to tell if the caller is real, unless you pick up the phone (not recommended).